Japanese Toilet (South Park): Plot

 When the toilet in the Marsh family's powder room stops working, Sharon Marsh orders her husband Randy to get a new one.
 While reluctant to part with "Ol' Blue", he becomes intrigued with a Japanese toilet at Home Depot.
 Although Sharon is upset at its $10,000 cost, she too becomes enthralled by it.
 Randy calls his neighbors to brag about it, resulting in his son Stan being mocked at school.
 Randy tells Stan their family is akin to the Kennedy family of South Park and he is simply trying to open people's eyes, but Stan insists that he is merely showing off.

 Randy's proctologist, Dr. Sheltair, makes a house call to check on Randy's hemorrhoids.
 However, when Randy states that he no longer has them because of the level of cleanliness effected by his Japanese toilet, Sheltair is angered because the lower amount of work caused by the devices will mean that he and his wife will not be able to vacation in Tuscany.
 Stan's classmate Jimmy Valmer says that while that 70% of the world does not use toilet paper, Americans use it excessively, straining the resources used to produce it.
 Jimmy asserts that Americans do not want to change their toilets and never will.
 Randy delivers a speech at city hall extolling the virtues of Japanese toilets, and insists that the public no longer needs toilet paper, but he is shot by an unknown assassin, and left in a coma.

 Sheltair takes people at Home Depot hostage at gunpoint, saying that he did not shoot Randy and fears he will be silenced like that student who wrote an exposé about toilets two years ago.
-Sheltair is then shot dead, and Stan confronts Jimmy, realizing that he was who Sheltair was talking about.
+Sheltair then shoots himself, and Stan confronts Jimmy, realizing that he was who Sheltair was talking about.
 Jimmy confesses after he wrote a story about toilets for the school newspaper, toilet paper corporations silenced him because they have too much to lose if Americans stop using toilet paper.
 Stan decides to reveal this to the public with his own press conference, but Randy, cowed by his attempted assassination, shows up to abort this, telling the public that toilet paper is a great product, and Japanese toilets are unnecessary.
 He apologizes to the public and removes his Japanese toilet.
 Restoring Ol' Blue, he resolves not to take the common, non-luxury items his family has for granted.